feilchenfeldt/Evolutionary_Genomics_Tutorial/PopulationGenomics.md

 Use `ls -tr` to display files in the directory with the most recently changed files displayed at the bottom.
 Which files were produced?
 Inspect the files using `cat`.

 Load the distance matrix into `R` and plot it with the the sample names next to it.
 Which samples Are most closely related.
 Which samples do you think are from the same population?
+Specifically, there should be two populations with four samples each, can you identify them?

 Are the results for the different chromosomes consistent?

 ## Building a tree of genetic relationships (phylogeny)